senhor-R/CAM4ModelExtractor/README.md

 ]
 ```

-## Excluded
+## Exclude

-Any model in `excluded.txt` will not be matched by any filter.
+Any model in `exclude.txt` will not be matched by any filter.